 Ignoring these fears, or pretending they don’t exist, won’t work.
 Burying your head in the sand only makes things worse.
 Instead, you need to examine these fears in detail.
 What are the worst outcomes you could face?
 If you completely bomb the test, what will happen?

 Analyze these situations exhaustively.
 Determine what your immediate next steps should be if one of your nightmare scenarios pops up on test day.
-Without dwelling on the negative emotions that you currently ascribe to these situations, visualize them repeatedly until you can desenitize yourself, to some degree, to even the possibility that they could occur.
-Confront your fears and develop an action plan so that you will be equipped to respond systematically to any contingency you may face on test day.
+Without dwelling on the negative emotions that you currently ascribe to these situations, visualize them repeatedly until you can desensitize yourself, to some degree, to even the possibility that they could occur.
+Confront your fears.
+Develop an action plan.
+Don’t let your anxiety overtake you.
+Then you will be equipped to respond systematically to any contingency you may face on test day.